-A copy of Faculty of Science regulations regarding appeals on grades, academic standing and early readmission may be obtained from the Faculty Office (CW 223 Biological Sciences Building).
+A copy of Faculty of Science regulations regarding appeals on grades and academic standing may be obtained from the Faculty Office (CW 223 Biological Sciences Building).
 Certain academic standing decisions made by the Faculty Academic Appeals Committee may be appealed to the General Faculties Council Academic Appeals Committee.
 See §23.8.

-$\ensuremath{\textbf{Note}}$: Deadlines exist for submission of appeals.
+Note: Deadlines exist for submission of appeals.
 Contact the Faculty for details.